colmulhall/colmulhall.github.io/_pages/about.md

 I'm Colm, a software developer based in Ireland.

-In 2014 I graduated with a [degree in Computer Science][csdegree] from the [Dublin Institute of Technology][comp].
+In 2014 I graduated with a [degree in Computer Science][csdegree] from the Dublin Institute of Technology.
 I have been working as a software engineer since graduating.

 This site is where I write about things that interest me.
 On a technical side, the site is powered by [Jekyll][jek] and is hosted on GitHub Pages.